Ensure that your products arrive to new and loyal customers efficiently, safely, and on time by purchasing your shipping labels from Smith Corona.

 These items have in stock options.

-These are made to order items that will require a 15 or 30 box minimum.
-There will be a 4-6 week lead time on these products.
+These are made to order items that will require a minimum order quantity.
+Lead time varies by material.

 The core refers to the cardboard cylinder at the center of your label roll.
 Mobile printers typically use .75" core label rolls.